TDHolmes/Harma/README.md

 1. The thing the tinkerer holds on to to control the robot
 2. The robotic arms holding:
-..* The soldering iron
+   * The soldering iron
-..* The solder
+   * The solder
-..* The wire or component
+   * The wire or component

-## The Name
+### The Name

-Harma comes from the word "härma", which means "mimic" in Swedish.
-I thought it was fitting since the goal of this project is for you to control a robot that mimics your movements in a more precise and filtered way
+Harma comes from the word Härma, which means Mimic in Swedish.
+A fitting name since the goal of this project is for you to control a robot that mimics your movements in a more precise and filtered way.

 ## Sub-Components